Gabon: public holidays

-The Central Africa’s Best Kept Secret tours are not effected by the public holidays in Gabon.
+The tours of Africa’s Eden are not effected by the public holidays in Gabon.
 However, it is worth taking note of them, as everything else closes on these days – banks, shops and government offices.

 |May 1||Labour Day|